(also known as: variant imagization)

 Explanation: The assertion is that students who don’t do their homework every night don’t want to succeed in life, which is bad reasoning.
 Perhaps the student is sick one night, tired, doesn’t understand the work, or was busy making out with his father’s secretary in the office supply closet, next to the memo pads.
 The point is, dad, you cannot assume that just because I skipped homework a few nights that it means I didn’t want to succeed in life!

-Exception: This is often used for motivation, even if the intent is honorable, it is still fallacious.
+Exception: This is often used for motivation, but even if the intent is honorable, it is still fallacious.

 Logically Fallacious is one of the most comprehensive collections of logical fallacies with all original examples and easy to understand descriptions; perfect for educators, debaters, or anyone who wants to improve his or her reasoning skills.